Brewers vs. Pirates Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (5-7) will take the mound for the Brewers, his 16th start of the season.
+- Corbin Burnes (5-5) will take the mound for the Brewers, his 17th start of the season.

-- Peralta has pitched five or more innings in five straight games and will look to extend that streak.
+- Burnes has pitched five or more innings in 14 straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in 15 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 16 chances this season.

 |Opponent